dstrelnikov/hydrosolver/README.md

 ## How to use it?

 Hydrosolver introduces two main entities: `Composition` and `Solution`.

-`Composition` is an arbitrary substance which can contain some of the nutrients considered for hydroponic plant growing.
-It will mostly represent water, some salt or a complex fertilizer.
+`Composition` is an arbitrary substance which can contain some of the nutrients which are usually considered in hydroponic plant growing.
+It will mostly represent the water you use, a salt or a complex fertilizer.
+You can define a composition on the go or load one from a file.

+Compositions are internally represented as vectors (see `composition.nutrients_stencil`).
+Therefore they generate a vector space, i.e. compositions may be added and scaled.

-`Solution` is a mix of `Composition`'s in given amounts.
+`Solution` is a mix of a few `Composition`s in given amounts.
 Normally, one or more compositions constituting the solution must be water.
-However, there is no issue with creating dry "solutions".
+However, in hydrosolver there is no artificial limitation preventing you from creating dry "solutions".

+Similarly to the vector space of compositions, there is an infinite-dimensional vector space of solutions.
+Solutions defined in the same basis (i.e. consisting of the same compositions listed in the same order) generate a finite-dimensional subspace.
+Such solutions may be added and scaled in the usual way.

+There are also operations (for instance, `add` and `merge`) which take their results in subspaces of higher dimensions.

+Hydrosolver's functions and classes are reasonably documented.
+Whenever in doubt, use help() in Python's interpreter to get more information.

-Please find more details in the `examples/` directory.
+Several hints for a quick-start are provided in the `examples/` directory.